 Antibiotic treatment for UTIs

 If a UTI is suspected, your child will be started on an antibiotic, Depending on what the results of the culture show, however, the particular antibiotic may need to be changed.
-In agreement with guidelines for the treatment of UTI in infants and children (up to age 24 months), your pediatrician may prescribe antibiotics for a total of 7 to 14 days.
+In agreement with guidelines for the treatment of UTI in infants and children (up to age 24 months), your pediatrician may prescribe antibiotics.

 Whether imaging is needed depends on your child's age and how many UTIs they've had.
 Your pediatrician may also order other tests to check how well your child's kidneys are working.